 Stevens Pass

-As with most ski areas during the winter months of December through February, aim to visit during the weekday if possible to take advantage of calmer slopes.
+As with most ski areas during the winter months of December through February, aim to visit during the week if possible to take advantage of calmer slopes.
 For those looking for a quieter side of winter recreation, head to the Nordic Center in Mill Valley for snowshoeing or Nordic skiing surrounded by nature’s beauty.

 Mission Ridge